cargo-public-api/cargo-public-api/docs/CONTRIBUTING.md

 RUSTDOC_JSON_OVERRIDDEN_TOOLCHAIN_HACK=+custom ./scripts/run-ci-locally.sh
 ```

+# Automated tests

+All features and bugfixes needs automated tests.
+The only way to make sure no regressions creep in in software that is constantly changed, is to test for it.
+But manually testing quickly becomes unmanageable.
+Therefore, automated tests are needed.

 ## Code coverage

-Exploring code coverage is a good way to ensure we have broad enough tests.
+Exploring code coverage is a good way to ensure we have broad enough tests for relatively complex and broad code such as rustdoc JSON parsing.
 This is the command I use personally to get started:

 ```bash
 cd public-api